Loews Park Central

 12802 Park Central Drive,

-Loews first foray into the Dallas-Fort Worth metoplex, Park Central opened in 1977.
+Loews first foray into the Dallas-Fort Worth metoplex, Park Central opened in 1977 with 2,500 seats.
 It was a free-standing quad theatre in the midst of the Park Central development.
 Although the development featured hotels and restaurants, it mostly grew into an office park.

 The theatre lobby was done in dark red and earth tones typical of Loews Theatres at that time.
 A Patrick Carey mural of old movie stars hung above one wall of the lobby.
 In the center of the lobby beneath a fake skylight was a circular concession stand.